 In all the noise about crawling, indexing and ranking, one crucial fact is sidelined.
 Web pages get noticed by Google search simply due to the efforts of the web master or creators of web content.
 But, what about the opinion of the consumer of the content, the one who reads from the web page and evaluates whether the content is satisfactory or not?

 Google’s answer to this question is this.
 PageRank of a web page increases if readers recommend the page explicitly – in terms of likes, shares, comments, responses, grades and so on.
 But herein lies the catch.
 How many readers of online content are active in expressing their opinion?
 Statistics reveal that the number of “Like” or “Share” responses are merely 1.5-2% of the total number of viewers.
 So, the key to this puzzle might be to find out what a passive consumer feels about the page, from his implicit behavioral actions.

 Information Foraging theory provides a few answers to this question.
 It is a product of the Human-Computer Interaction research at the Palo Alto Research Center (previously Xerox PARC) by Stuart Card, Peter Pirolli, and colleagues.
 Information foraging uses the analogy of wild animals gathering food, to analyze how humans collect information online.

-Let me bypass the complex mathematical models associated with this theory and cut to the chase.
-Key findings of this theory are as follows:
+Let me bypass the complex mathematical models associated with the information foraging theory and cut to the chase.
+Key findings of the information foraging theory are as follows: